metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 - `name` (String) Name of the listener.
 The name will be used to identify the listener and the related Kubernetes objects.
 The name has to be unique within given a Kafka cluster.
 The name can consist of lowercase characters and numbers and be up to 11 characters long.
 - `port` (Number) Port number used by the listener inside Kafka.
 The port number has to be unique within a given Kafka cluster.
 Allowed port numbers are 9092 and higher with the exception of ports 9404 and 9999, which are already used for Prometheus and JMX.
 Depending on the listener type, the port number might not be the same as the port number that connects Kafka clients.
 - `tls` (Boolean) Enables TLS encryption on the listener.
 This is a required property.
+For 'route' and 'ingress' type listeners, TLS encryption must be always enabled.
 - `type` (String) Type of the listener.
 The supported types are as follows: * 'internal' type exposes Kafka internally only within the Kubernetes cluster.* 'route' type uses OpenShift Routes to expose Kafka.* 'loadbalancer' type uses LoadBalancer type services to expose Kafka.* 'nodeport' type uses NodePort type services to expose Kafka.* 'ingress' type uses Kubernetes Nginx Ingress to expose Kafka with TLS passthrough.* 'cluster-ip' type uses a per-broker 'ClusterIP' service.

 Optional: